 Legal Expense Insurance is usually combined with Rent Guarantee Insurance.
 If your tenant falls into arrears or a situation arises that means you need to take legal possession of you property, Legal Expenses Insurance will cover all your legal costs.

-Taking a tenant to court is a stressful and time-consuming experience – a huge legal bill only makes things worse.
-Legal proceedings are very expensive, but with insurance in place you’ll have one less thing to worry about.
+Taking a tenant to court is a stressful and time-consuming experience – a huge legal bill only worsens things.
+Legal proceedings are very expensive, but with insurance in place, you’ll have one less thing to worry about.

 Legal Expenses Insurance is included in our Guaranteed Rent and Rent on Time management plans.
 Explore our range of packages here.